 As it can prevent neck and back pain and minimizing wrinkles, the back position is the best sleep position.

-There is a greater tendency for the one to snore is the only problem while sleeping on your back.
+The only problem with sleeping on your back is the increased tendency to snore.
 Use one pillow to keep your neck and head supported to help support a back sleeping position.

-To incline at a minimum and not prop your head too much is the key.
+To incline at a minimum angle and not prop your head too much is the key.

-The next best position is sleeping in your side.
-As it can prevent neck and back pain and causing less snoring as the spine is elongated it is recommended a position for pregnant women also.
+The next best position is sleeping in your side, as it can prevent neck and back pain and causes less snoring.
+Because the spine is elongated it is the recommended position for pregnant women also.
 But the main drawback is that it can cause wrinkles.

-He explains, “One of the best things to try and do if you snore is to do and sleep on your aspect and to create certainty that you've got smart neck support.
+He explains, “One of the best things to do if you snore is to optimize your sleeping aspect and to ensure that you've got good neck support.

-Each facilitates keeping your neck from bending an excessive amount of and separating your airways as you sleep.
+Each facilitates keeping your neck from bending an excessive amount of and opening your airways as you sleep.